 - a satisfactory interview demonstrating suitability to undertake the course.

-This course is not available for domestic application for Semester 1, 2015.
-Please revisit this page in late April 2015 for Semester 2 availability.
+Domestic applications for this course for Semester 1, 2015 are now closed.
+Please revisit this page from 1 April 2015 for Semester 2 availability.

 A range of counselling and human service careers is available including: Community services (e.g. Centacare, Kinnections, Lifeline), Kids Help Line, Relationships Australia, Mission Australia, Local Community Neighbourhood Centres, Employee Assistance Programs (EAP), regional domestic and family violence services, school counselling, government agencies (e.g. child protection, addiction recovery centres), crisis counselling centres, and private practice.